newville/TomoPy_GUI/README.md

 Known issues include:
 - Some features slow (movie, data conversion, TomoPy algorithms other than gridrec).
 - Single slice reconstruction with padded array and no background air normalization causes artifacts that are not apparent in full volume reconstruction.
+- Default ring removal values way off, and need to include a maximum difference entry for user to specify ring artifact parameter.